-I am an Assistant professor at the Department of EECS and a member of the Center for Computational Biology at UC Berkeley.
+I am an Associate professor at the Department of EECS and a member of the Center for Computational Biology at UC Berkeley.

 Check out the publications page for a more complete survey of our research.